-Enterprise Resource Planning systems simplify a variety of business processes that take a lot of time and effort when done manually.
+ERP systems simplify a variety of business processes that take a lot of time and effort when done manually.
 Businesses can now do repetitive tasks such as tracking inventory, assigning tasks to employees, monitoring working hours, distributing salaries, and generating financial reports automatically.

 ERP systems also provide fast data access for managers and stakeholders in the company.
 Decision-makers can monitor key performance indicators throughout the company through the dashboard.
 All required data can be generated in real-time.

 Cross-departmental collaboration is a crucial and often necessary part of a business.
 A Saas ERP breaks down barriers between departments in a company.
 With the data stored in centralized and consistent ERP software, a department can access data from other departments.
 SaaS or cloud-based ERP can extend existing inter-team collaboration across multiple offices in different locations over the Internet.

 ERP systems also help companies save on operational costs.
 Since most operational activities are automated, various interruptions, delays, and breakdowns can be adequately anticipated.
 The complex work can be completed more quickly, thus reducing lead time.
 Companies can also reduce labor because ERP solutions take over various day-to-day tasks.

 ERP solutions have firewalls and restriction controls to prevent data breaches.
 The system keeps all the data concentrated on one point to easily monitor the access points.
 Admins responsible for managing company data can provide limited access rights to employees.
 For example, HR managers can hide some critical data only for themselves and stakeholders while granting employees permission to view their financial data.